 Applying for a PUMA

-Applicants are required to detail the measures to ensure the follow-up of efficacy and of possible adverse reactions to the paediatric use of the medicinal product in a risk-management plan submitted with the PUMA application.
+- A risk management plan detailing measures to ensure the follow-up of efficacy and of possible adverse reactions to the paediatric use of the medicine.

 How useful is this page?